 You can also redeem TrueBlue points for JetBlue Getaways vacation packages, which include airfare, lodging, rental car expenses, and sometimes other items.
 Separately, you can also redeem TrueBlue points for magazine and newspaper subscriptions.
 However, these options significantly undervalue points relative to award travel redemptions.

-This card comes with a 12-month 0% APR on balance transfers.
+This card comes with a 0% APR for 12 billing cycles on balance transfers.
+Qualifying transfers must be made within 45 days of account opening.
 However, it does not offer an introductory promotion for purchases.

 50% Discount on In-Flight Purchases